Zobeda Khanum

 Zobeda Khanum (5 March 1920 – 26 January 1989) was an educationist and litterateur of Bangladesh.
 She was the first director and chairperson of Bangladesh Shishu Academy.
-She was also vice chairperson and chairperson of Bangladesh Mahila Samity.
+She also served as vice chairperson and later chairperson of Bangladesh Mahila Samity.

 Early life

-Khanum was born at Azharbagh in Kushtia on 5 March 1920.
+Khanum was born at Baniakandi in Kumarkhali Thana on 5 March 1920.
 His father Khandkar Azharul Islam was a school inspector.
 She started her primary education from a home tutor.
 After getting married she moved to Kolkata, where she appeared privately in the Matriculation, IA and BT examinations.
 She obtained a master's degree from University of Dhaka in 1950.

 Literary works

 Khanum wrote in several genres: novels, short stories, plays and juvenile literature.